CodeMarie/final-project-part-2-dash-app/README.md

 ## Development Diary

-- For styling there is the option of Dash Bootstrap Components which can be installed with pip install dash-bootstrap-components to be imported
+- For styling there is the option of Dash Bootstrap Components which can be installed with pip install dash-bootstrap-components to be imported and reference to both dbc.themes.BOOTSTRAP and dbc.icons.BOOTSTRAP for a small icon used in the user advisory.

 - Pandas was imported within app.py which holds the Dash application and data.ipybn which holds the testing of files and organisation of cleansed csv files.